Deep Dimension Reduction for Supervised Representation Learning: Appendix

 \section{Appendix}

-In this appendix, we provide the implementation details on numerical settings, network structures, SGD optimizers, and hyper-parameters in the numerical studies in the paper.
-We also give the detailed proofs of Lemmas \ref{lem1}-\ref{glmin} and Theorem \ref{esterr}.
+{In the appendix, we show additional experiments using DDR and InfoVAE.
+In addition, we provide the implementation details about numerical settings, network structures, SGD optimizers, and hyper-parameters used in the numerical studies. } We also give the detailed proofs of Lemmas \ref{lem1}-\ref{glmin} and Theorem \ref{esterr}.